-- Please read this manual carefully. - Check that the cutting equipment is correctly fitted and adjusted.
+- · Please read this manual carefully. - (1) (113) refer to figures on p.
+2-6. - Check that the cutting equipment is correctly fitted and adjusted.
 See instructions under the heading Assembly. - Refuel and start the chain saw.
 See the instructions under the headings Fuel Handling and Starting and Stopping. - Do not use the chain saw until sufficient chain oil has reached the chain.
-See instructions under the heading Lubricating cutting equipment. - Long-term exposure to noise can result in permanent hearing impairment.
+See instructions under the heading Cutting equipment. - Long-term exposure to noise can result in permanent hearing impairment.
 So always use approved hearing protection.